 Similar to Post Traumatic Stress Disorder, in specific phobias, the brain has “learnt” to be afraid of this stimulus due to associating it with an unpleasant feeling (anxiety).
 The anxiety experienced each time they come across this stimulus strengthens this connection and reinforces this belief.
 Even worse, by avoiding the stimulus, it stops any chance of breaking this association.
 Therefore, the best way to conquer a specific phobia is to prove to the brain that it does not need to be afraid of the stimulus.
 This can be done by having some experiences with the stimulus without anxiety being present.

+“Phobias are the most common mental disorder,” says R. Reid Wilson, PhD, spokesman for the American Psychological Association.
 This is always best done with a professional through counseling.
 They will work with you to gradually “expose” you to the feared object and situation while managing your anxiety symptoms.
 This can involve reducing anxiety symptoms through relaxation and breathing strategies or simply just by remaining around the feared object or situation for a period of time.
 Naturally, anxiety cannot stay at peak for long periods of time and will eventually decrease (even without doing anything).
+“The wonderful thing about phobias is that patients really respond very well to treatment,” says Patricia Marino, a psychologist.
 There are lots of psychological assistance that can help you with this.
 There are even some medical treatments if required.
 Contact your GP to find out how to access a psychologist or a psychiatrist.
 They can help you with this.